-All members* of the corporation are permitted to nominate another member, second a nomination or be nominated themselves for a position on the corporation’s board of directors/parliamentary executive.
+All members* of the corporation are permitted to nominate another member, second a nomination or be nominated themselves to serve on the organization’s board of directors.
 All members are also given the opportunity to pose questions of the nominees and to vote in the actual elections.

 *In accordance with provincial law, all directors of the corporation must be no less than 18 years of age.

 |2014 Election Meeting Minutes||214.3 KiB||562|